kolinwj/perfectnumbers/README.md

 # perfectnumbers

-Briefly describes the design and implementation of perfect number computation REST API based on the thought process having in mind thoughout the assignment.
+Briefly describes the design and implementation of perfect number computation REST API based on the thought process having in mind throughout the assignment.
 Listed technology stack, design, coding, testing , CICD, further enhancements, limitations and recommendations.

 ###### Technology Stack